Learn to Use ITensor

 code.jlfor this to work; otherwise input the entire path to the

 code.jlfile.
 The code will run and you will see its output in the REPL.

 Now say you want to modify and re-run the code.
-To do this, just edit the file in another terminal window or shell session, without closing your Julia session.
+To do this, just edit the file in another terminal window or editor program, without closing your Julia session.
 Now run the command

 again and your updated code will run, but this time skipping any of the precompilation overhead incurred on previous steps.